srsudar/tanager/README.md

 ## Editing Last Modified File

-The `-r`/`--recent` flag will begin editing the most recently modified file in a given notebook, allowing you to repeatedly update an entry over the course of a day or jump back in after a restart.
+The `-r`/`--recent` and `-l`/`--last` flags will begin editing the most recently modified file in a given notebook, allowing you to repeatedly update an entry over the course of a day or jump back in after a restart.

 ## Full Output of `tanager --help`